 As we have shared in previous blog articles, an excellent customer service experience is crucial for long-term business success.
 It also helps increase customer loyalty, positive word-of-mouth and a good reputation.
 Customer service is as critical to a business as sales and marketing – if not more so.
 Therefore, more and more successful businesses invest in a dedicated customer service department, a sound service strategy supported by the entire company and a qualified team to carry it out.
 Managing the service team is the role of the Customer Service Manager whose responsibility it is to ensure that the company delivers an exceptional customer service experience.

-They organize and motivate service representatives, manage all aspects of customer communication, determine “right” metrics, develop systems to carefully monitor customer feedback and behavioral trends and convey this data to management as well as other departments.
-In larger corporations customer service managers can have executive roles at the Senior Management or C-level.
-They are known as Chief Customer Officers, Chief Experience Officers, Chief CX Officer, etc.
+Customer Service Managers organize and motivate service representatives, manage all aspects of customer communication, determine “right” metrics, develop systems to carefully monitor customer feedback and behavioral trends and convey this data to management as well as other departments.
+Let’s take a closer look at the duties.

 Although the duties required will vary according to the size of the company and service sector, below are some of the essential duties of a Customer Service Manager:

-- Maintain long-term, lasting relationships with customers by ensuring an excellent service experience throughout their journey with the company (beyond just the customer service department)
+- Customer Relationships – Maintain long-term, lasting relationships with customers by ensuring an excellent service experience throughout their journey with the company (beyond just the customer service department)

 - Customer Advocacy – Be the voice of and advocate for the customer by observing and identifying every aspect of the customer journey and communicating pain points to remedy internally

-- Set and maintain a tone and environment that is customer-focused, both internally and externally
+- Customer Focus – Set and maintain a tone and environment that is customer-focused, both internally and externally

-- Hire, train and manage the customer service team.
+- Customer Service Team Management – Hire, train and manage the customer service team.
 Recognize and reward team members who provide great service, and take a proactive role in their professional and personal development

-- Resolve any customer concerns or complaints, completely and efficiently
+- Complaint Resolution – Resolve any customer concerns or complaints, completely and efficiently

-- Carefully and continuously monitor customer feedback and improve the customer experience when necessary
+- Monitor Customer Feedback – Carefully and continuously monitor customer feedback and improve the customer experience when necessary

-- Work closely with operations to help improve and streamline internal processes that best serve the customer and the company
+- Analyze Processes – Work closely with operations to help improve and streamline internal processes that best serve the customer and the company

-- Manage the customer service budget, to include employee wages and benefits, and the compensation required to resolve complaints
+- Manage Department Budget – Manage the customer service budget, to include employee wages and benefits, and the compensation required to resolve complaints

 - Communication – The ability to communicate clearly, effectively and kindly is a primary requirement for a customer service manager